anton-smirnov-robert/weaver/content/Where am I?.md

 It is like a daily exercise, for leaving the nest with some understanding of articles.

 Weaver constitutes an example of an original academic workflow that can be made with numerical technologies.
 For an **example**, see the [note on Longo2012](note/note%20on%20Longo2012.md).
-The rest of the website is private, and is worthless to you: make your own one!
+The rest of the website is private, and is worthless to you: make your own!

 This is how I organize myself.
 I split the entries in **four tags**:
 - **definitions**: words that I did not know or common words whose meaning is worth specifying in a given context.